5 Common Mistakes You’re Probably Making When Localizing Apps for Israel

 Overly pushing Jewish symbols often looks off and irrelevant.
 Plus, like other countries, Israel also has its own local slang and tone.
 Assistance from a local copywriter can help get the right message across and address your users in their own language (pun intended).

-And a final note on models: ads with 4 to 5 blonde-haired friends comes off as contrived and not localized.
+And a final note on models: ads with 4 to 5 blonde-haired friends come off as contrived and not localized.
 As much as we might like, we don’t have as many blondes around here in Israel.

 5. Final Letters